Slavery and Human Trafficking Statement for the 2019 Financial Year

 ethical certification before we conclude contracts with them.

-We also seek contractual assurances from suppliers in relation to modern slavery and human trafficking compliance, particularly
+We also seek contractual assurances from key suppliers in relation to modern slavery and human trafficking compliance, particularly

 where those suppliers operate in, or make us part of, supply chains which present higher risks of modern slavery or human